Seven people have died as a result of blizzard conditions in Western New York - NewsBreak

 Later Saturday, the City of Buffalo reported a person had been found dead near the intersection of Kensington Avenue and Bailey Avenue.

 During Erie County Executive Mark Poloncarz's Christmas morning update, he reported four people had died overnight.
-Details as to where they were found and how they died could not be provided.
+Details as to where they were found and how they died could not be provided, however Poloncarz said victims had been found in cars and on streets.

-A travel ban remains in effect for all of Erie County Christmas morning.